Arkleseisure/chess-bot/README.md

 # Chess bot

-Chess engine coded in c, with UI using the python pygame library If you want to download a version to play with, this will work on Windows: https://drive.google.com/drive/folders/1vCnzwUARBz3m_jzsfWfNYJDO8Gg9NO6R?usp=sharing Download the entire "Chess_bot" folder and run "main.exe" to test the engine out.
+Chess engine coded in c, with UI using the python pygame library.

+If you want to download a version to play with, this will work on Windows: https://drive.google.com/drive/folders/1vCnzwUARBz3m_jzsfWfNYJDO8Gg9NO6R?usp=sharing

+Download the entire "Chess_bot" folder and run "main.exe" to test the engine out.